-When you have a busy life and want good food fast, one pot meals that make minimum washing up is very welcome.
-Having a few easy, tasty recipes on standby that create little washing up and take only minutes to put together, is very welcome.
+When you have a busy life and want good food fast, one pot meals like this Courgette Bake that make minimum washing up is very welcome.
+Having a few easy, tasty recipes on standby is always good.

 This courgette recipe is another recipe from Heather who sent in the Tuna Impossible Pie recipe.
-It is another one pot recipe where you mix all the ingredients together and bake in a dish in the oven.
+It is a one pot recipe where you mix all the ingredients together and bake in a dish in the oven.
 Just 5 minutes preparation time and it goes in the oven when you can get on with something else.
 Serve with baked potato as they can be baked along side the courgette slice.
 Serve with your favourite vegetables.
-It is very easy to cook and very tasty.
-It is also suitable for home freezing.
+It is very easy to cook and very tasty as well as being suitable for home freezing.

 This courgette bake is very easy to make and is prepared in minutes to bake in the oven.
 Made with vegetables, eggs and cheese it is very tasty too!

 The cost of this recipe as always depends on where you shop but it is around £4.00 for four 4 people.
-The price of eggs varies a good deal with supermarkets being the most expensive for free range eggs.
-Get you eggs from a local supplier if you can or Farmer’s market and they will be 50p – 70p cheaper for 6.
+You will find the price of eggs varies a good deal with supermarkets being the most expensive for free range eggs.
+Get your eggs from a local supplier if you can or Farmer’s market.

 Courgettes (or zucchini) are in season in late summer and yet they are available at quite a low price all year round in the supermarket.
-They are plentiful in the UK in the summer and can be found at greengrocers and farmers markets.
+Plentiful in the UK in the summer, they can be found at greengrocers and farmers markets.
 In the winter time they are imported, primarily from Spain.
 Many people who grow their own can get overwhelmed with them in a good year and are on the look out for fabulous new recipes

-The name zucchini originally came from Italy and courgette is the french name.
+Many people know them as ‘zucchini’ the name which originally came from Italy, and courgette is the french name.
 The word zucchini is derived from the Italian for squash and courgette means a little squash in french.
 For some reason in the UK we have adopted the French name and in the US they use the Italian name.

 Heather's Courgette Slice Recipe